 What follows is a lightly edited transcript of our conversation.
 Short on time?
 Here are five quick takeaways:

 - Northumbria is part of NHS and collects PROs from a wide range of orthopaedic procedures.
 Last year, they successfully collected PROMs for 2,336 patients and the numbers are growing each year.
 Patients take their questionnaires in the surgical day unit before surgery.
 Surveys are predominately administered via pen/paper – but they are working on introducing digital collection methods as well.

 - Anji credits much of her program’s success to her team.
-Everyone at Northumbria, from nurses to surgeons and administrators know PRO data is important and support the program.
+Everyone at Northumbria, from nurses to surgeons and administrators know PRO data is important and supports the program.

 - Surgeon engagement has a very positive correlation with patient engagement.
 When providers tell the patient about the PRO or use it in clinic, patients are more likely to take the survey.
 Anji has regular meetings with providers and hospital staff to check in on the program and find opportunities for improvement.

-- Patients like the ability to leave comments on their questionnaire.
+- Patients like the ability to leave comments on their questionnaires.